charmbracelet/lipgloss/README.md

 lipgloss.SetColorProfile(termenv.TrueColor)
 ```

-*Note:* this option limits the flexibility of your application and can cause
+_Note_: this option limits the flexibility of your application and can cause
 ANSI escape codes to be output in cases where that might not be desired.
 Take
 careful note of your use case and environment before choosing to force a color
 profile.

 </details>

 ## What about [Bubble Tea][tea]?